Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/tf_overview_cft/tf_delivered_files_certficates.md

 title: "Delivered files, samples, and certificates"
 linkTitle: "Delivered files and samples "
 weight: 220
---- The samples that are delivered with Transfer CFT use the Transfer CFT preprocessing utility to encode/decode a plaintext file before sending it.
+---The samples that are delivered with Transfer CFT use the Transfer CFT preprocessing utility to encode/decode a plaintext file before sending it.
 This topic describes the various delivered files, samples, and certificates that you can use to complete your {{< TransferCFT/suitevariablesTrustedFileName  >}} implementation.

 Content described in this topic: